 Near the Royal Museum, the Jewish community built a Main Synagogue in 1882.
 It is only used for special occasions; the Jewish mostly use the synagogues is the area around the City park and Central Station.

 Statues and monuments

-From another – boat-shaped – monument on the Lambertmont square, you have a view at the Gillis Square with the Porta Regia, a triumphal arch built in 1624 after a design by P. P. Rubens, the famous painter.
+From another – boat-shaped – monument on the Lambermont Square, you have a view at the Gillis Square with the Porta Regia, a triumphal arch built in 1624 after a design by P. P. Rubens, the famous painter.
 It was built to honor the Spanish King Philips IV and was integrated in the city wall.
-It moved twice, and since 1936 it stands in a park at the site of the former docks.
+The arch moved twice, and since 1936 it stands at it current location in a park at the site of the former docks.

 Together with the loss of landmarks and harbor activity, many people left the area, also due to the deteriorating state of the houses.
 In 1990, only 23,000 people lived in the area, compared to 50,000 in 1920.
-Fortunately, the neighborhood survived: plans designed in the seventies by Skidmore, Owings & Merrill to demolish the whole of the South and replace it with a cluster of skyscrapers were thankfully never realized.
+Fortunately, the neighborhood survived: plans designed in the seventies by Skidmore, Owings & Merrill to demolish the whole of Zuid and replace it with a cluster of skyscrapers were thankfully never realized.

 By the end of the 1980s, many buildings had been restored.
-In 1987, the new museum for modern art (M HKA), was opened in a former grain silo.
-Several art galleries, a new photography museum, the opening of a new cultural center in the Zuiderpershuis and the restoration of several grand buildings around the filled-in docks made the South more and more attractive.
+In 1987, the new museum for contemporary art (M HKA), was opened in a former grain silo.
+Several art galleries, a new photography museum, the opening of a new cultural center in the Zuiderpershuis and the restoration of several grand buildings around the filled-in docks made Zuid more and more attractive.
 The crowning piece of the revival was the construction of the new Palace of Justice, which was built at the site of the former railway station.